The Ting Tings: 2010–2012: Sounds from Nowheresville

-2012–present: Super Critical and The Black Light
+2012–2015: Super Critical

 The band went to Ibiza in September 2012 to begin writing and recording material for their third studio album, which they worked on through in April 2013.
 They travelled to New York City to mix and master the album in September 2013.
 In October 2013, the band stated they had nearly finished mixing their third album and were planning to record numerous music videos.
 They released a club remix of the first single, "Wrong Club" through SoundCloud in April 2014; the single was released to download in July.

 The duo's third studio album, Super Critical, was released in October 2014.

 The band's 2015 US tour was cancelled in June 2015 as a result of a hand injury suffered by White.

+2016–2019: The Black Light

+After the tour in support of Super Critical The Ting Tings kept a low profile for the most part.

+The band made several festival appearances, including performances in Philippines and Colombia for the first time in 2017.

-As of March 2018, The Ting Tings have been more active on social media, eventually announcing their new album The Black Light (which was released on 26 October 2018) via their Instagram story.
+During 2018, The Ting Tings started being more active on social media, eventually announcing their new album The Black Light via their Instagram story.
+The album was released on 26 October 2018.

+An alternative version of The Black Light subtitled The Manchester Versions was released in 2019.

+2023–present: Home

+In November 2023 The Ting Tings started teasing new music through their social media, sharing snippets of the new song "Dreaming" and announcing new album for 2024.
+Another new song, "Danced on the Wire", was teased in March 2024.

+On 24 May the band released "Down" as the first official preview from their new album, potentially titled Meadow, inspired by soft-rock acts like Fleetwood Mac, Toto, Steely Dan and Christopher Cross.
+The band teased a country album back in 2012.
+Both "Down" and "Danced in the Wire" were released as a limited edition 7" vinyl with release in early October.

+That November, following the digital release of the songs, press reported of a first announcement of their fifth album, to be titled Home, and an initial release date on 28 February 2025.
+Instead, that day saw the release of the lead single "Good People Do Bad Things", with the release date of Home announced as 6 June.